TCGTalk Logo

 Is it worth opening Prismatic Evolutions packs?

-What is the most expensive Prismatic Evolutions card?
+What is the most expensive Prismatic Evolutions card right now?

-What is the Poke Ball vs Master Ball foil in Prismatic Evolutions?
+What are Poke Ball vs Master Ball foils in Prismatic Evolutions?

 These are two foil patterns that replace the standard reverse holo in ~38% of packs.
-Poke Ball foils appear in 1 in 3 packs (~$0.83 avg) and Master Ball foils in 1 in 20 packs (~$8.94 avg).
-The Master Ball foil is far more desirable because the Umbreon Master Ball (#59) is worth ~$80 and Eeveelution Master Balls ($25–$31 each) are collectible.
-If you pull a Master Ball foil, check which card it is immediately.
+Poke Ball foil appears in about 1 in 3 packs (~$0.83 average) and Master Ball foil in about 1 in 20 packs (~$8.94 average).
+If you pull a Master Ball foil, check whether it is the Umbreon — that card carries most of the slot's value.

-Disclaimer: All card prices are from PriceCharting market data (USD) as of May 2026 and are indicative of current secondary market rates — they will change.
-SGD equivalents use an approximate 1.28 exchange rate (May 2026).
-Pull rates are community estimates from aggregate opening data (1,200 packs tracked); The Pokemon Company does not publish official pull rates.
-The Double Rare rate (18%) is an estimate — it is not broken out in the community dataset.
+Disclaimer: All card prices are from PriceCharting market data (USD) as of June 2026 and are indicative of current secondary market rates — they will change.
+SGD equivalents use an approximate 1.28 exchange rate.
+Pull rates are community estimates from aggregate opening data.
 Monte Carlo results use 100,000 simulated openings, seed 42.
 This is not financial advice.
 Verify current prices on tcgTalk or Carousell before making any buying or selling decisions.

 tcgTalk Price Comparison